datadope-io/datadope-alerta/README.md

 ```

 This command will create the following containers:
-* iometrics-alerta-postgres
+* datadope-alerta-postgres
-* iometrics-alerta-redis
+* datadope-alerta-redis
-* iometrics-alerta-server (listening in port 8001 of host computer, port 8000 in container)
+* datadope-alerta-server (listening in port 8001 of host computer, port 8000 in container)
-* iometrics-alerta-webui (listening in port 8000 of host computer and in container)
+* datadope-alerta-webui (listening in port 8000 of host computer and in container)
-* iometrics-alerta-celery-worker-1
+* datadope-alerta-celery-worker-1
-* iometrics-alerta-celery-beat (schedules periodic background tasks)
+* datadope-alerta-celery-beat (schedules periodic background tasks)
-* iometrics-alerta-celery-flower (UI to manage celery tasks listening in port 5555 of host computer and in container)
+* datadope-alerta-celery-flower (UI to manage celery tasks listening in port 5555 of host computer and in container)

 The number of celery workers to run may be modified using: